danpolyuha/mi_test/readme.md

 # Test task for M. I. company

 During implememtation of this project, I was keeping in mind two important points I wanted to achieve:
-* structure of messages should me self-sufficient, meaning that a message object (representing a bot message in the chat) can decide where to pass execution by itself;
+* structure of messages should be self-sufficient, meaning that a message object (representing a bot message in the chat) can decide where to pass execution by itself;
 * DSL for building chat scenarios should be as compact as possible and, in the same time, fully functional, having possibility to describe everything scenario author needs.

 So, here is the result of my work.
+For to run the chatbot, type:

+`ruby chatbot.rb`

 The most important part from user perspective is DSL.
-Its consists of `message` methods with parameters describing desired behavior.
+It consists of `message` methods with parameters describing desired behavior.
 Here is a small example:

 ```ruby
 ->{